solutionstack/php-data-to-ul-parser/README.md

 ## The PHP scripts expects structured/formatted data in the input_data file

-### The input file format is formatted with each level indexed by four spaces more than the level above
-### level zero is indexed with four spaces exactly
+The input file format is formatted with each level indexed by four spaces more than the level above, Level zero (the first line) is indexed with four spaces exactly

 ### Example